if statement in Python checks a specific condition and executes a code block if the condition is true.

 if statement, it can have multiple conditions, and we can also use it with the

-else keyword to create if-else ladders.
+else keyword to create

 if not statement can also be used to check if a data collection like a list, a dictionary is empty or not.
 In Python, if a variable or object is 0 or empty, then it is considered false.
 See the following example.